 I’d just like to remind everyone that practitioners are really just interpreters of charts – we don’t decide what nature’s laws or who the doughnuts are, and neither do we decide who deserves or doesn’t deserve something.
 If you’re not happy with something, take it up with Heavens and laws of karma – don’t take it out on us because some of us are just trying to do the right thing.

-Gifts & Strengths Are Not A Given For All Charts
+Strengths And Talents Are Not A Given For All Charts

-I don’t think I need to elaborate this much but the statements “whether you’re born a genius or an imbecile” and “all charts have gifts and strengths” simply cannot exist together.
+I don’t think I need to elaborate but the statements “whether you’re born a genius or an imbecile” and “all charts have gifts and strengths” simply cannot exist together.
 I would be lying if I said the neanderthals I mentioned above had any strengths other than being the incorrigible degenerates they are.

 You have a better chance of discovering what your strength is by reading books and actually doing something and getting your hands dirty instead of trying to dabble in a field that most people will probably never understand.
-USD$2000 is a lot of money which you can spend learning a whole lot of things.
+Anything more than USD$1,000 is a lot of money which you can spend learning a whole lot of things.
 The problem I see is that most people aren’t even curious about the world or bothered to learn something new, and someone who isn’t curious can never find their strengths.

-Firstly, I need to point out that the more apt way of describing most charts is that it can point out your “preferences” depending on which star you were born under and how your chart is structured.
-Whether it becomes a “strength” or not – that’s really up to you and your own efforts.
+I need to point out that the more apt way of describing most charts is that it can point out your “preferences” depending on which star you were born under and how your chart is structured.
+Whether it becomes a “strength” or not – that’s really up to your own innate calibre and efforts.

 Perhaps it’s just a problem with semantics and carefully planned marketing rhetoric.
 We all love talking about “strengths” so much that we don’t bother looking at the environment in which we hold these so-called “strengths”.
-So the harsh truth I wish to remind everyone on is to please be a bit more cognizant of the reality you’re in.
+So the harsh truth I wish to remind everyone of is to be a bit more cognizant of the reality you’re in.
 You do not exist or live in a void.
-Many people can also do whatever it is you’re doing – and a lot of them do it even better.
+Many people can also do whatever it is that you’re doing and a lot of them do it better.
 If that’s the case, would what you have still be considered a strength or talent?
-Or is it because it’s the only thing you can do because you have no choice?

 To give a Chinese metaphysical example here using Zi Wei Dou Shu, someone born under 贪狼 in its best position (庙 in 丑戌丑未) is going to turn out very differently from someone born under 贪狼 (寅申) in a weak position.
 Both charts might be able to appreciate art which 贪狼 represents, but only the stronger chart can create it.

 A truly talented chart-holder is extremely hard to come by.
-Such charts not only need to be born under a star in its best position, their elemental phases also need to be on their side, and on top of that, they will need auspicious stars like 文昌 and 文曲 for example especially for the art inclined individuals.
+Such charts not only need to be born under a star in its best position, their elemental phases also need to be on their side to signify their growth, and on top of that, they will need auspicious stars like 文昌 and 文曲 for example especially for the art inclined individuals.

-Most people come to me expecting me to tell them what their “strengths” are as though life will be smooth sailing as long as they play by these so-called “strengths”.
+Most people come to me expecting to be told what their “strengths” are with the assumption that life will be smooth sailing as long as they play by these so-called “strengths”.
 Life doesn’t work this way and it is a very myopic way of looking at things.
 We still need to look at the overall quality of your natal chart and the Elemental Phases you go through because that ultimately decides where you stand amongst others.
-In other words, we are assessing your character at the end of the day – are you curious about the world and are you able to commit to something.
+In other words, we are assessing your character at the end of the day – are you curious about the world and are you able to commit to something?

-If you want to be stuck in your own reality and live completely disengaged from your environment and reality (which I can assure you a lot of people do), then sure, you have a strength.
+If you want to be stuck in your own reality and live completely disengaged from your environment and reality (which I can assure you a lot of people do), then sure, you have a ‘talent’.
 We’ll give it to you.
 Just be prepared for the consequences of such shallow thinking.

 Please Don’t Tell The World You’re A Doughnut By Wearing One Of These: Pixiu Bracelets